Tommrodrigues/Blog/content/posts/Thermal Screening/index.md

 author: Tom Rodrigues
 date: 2020-07-23
 hero: ./images/hero.jpg
-excerpt: Many boarders have introduced thermal screening in an attempt to prevent the spread of COVID-19.
+excerpt: Many borders have introduced thermal screening in an attempt to prevent the spread of COVID-19.
 However, evidence shows that this type of screening is ineffective.
 ---

 Shortly after the outbreak of the coronavirus, some countries halted international travel to certain high-risk nations, and many airports introduced safety measures including the thermal screening of passengers.